 What You Can Do.

-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
-We further encourage you to enroll to receive the complimentary identity monitoring services being provided by CH Briggs.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors over the next 24 months.
+Information on how to activate your free credit and identity monitoring is included in the attached Steps You Can Take to Help Protect Personal Information.
+Please review this attachment for more information on steps you can take to further protect yourself.

 For More Information.

-We understand you may have questions about the incident that are not addressed in this letter.
-If you have questions, please call 1-XXX-XXXX, Monday through Friday from 9:00 a.m. to 6:30 p.m.
-Eastern Time.
-You may also write to C.H.
-Briggs at 2047 Kutztown Rd., Reading, PA 19605.
+We understand that you may have questions about this incident that are not addressed in this letter.
+If you have additional questions, please call (855) 618-3208, 8:00 am to 5:30 pm Central Time, excluding major U.S. holidays.
+Please have your membership number ready.